- Foreign & Commonwealth Office and The Rt Hon William Hague

 - Part of:

-- Human rights internationally, UK prosperity and security: Asia, Latin America and Africa, Conflict in fragile states, Afghanistan, British nationals overseas, Weapons proliferation, and Peace and stability in the Middle East and North Africa
+- Human rights internationally, UK prosperity and security: Asia, Latin America and Africa, Conflict in fragile states, Afghanistan, British nationals overseas Weapons proliferation, Peace and stability in the Middle East and North Africa, Afghanistan, Belarus, Burma, China, Colombia, Cuba, Democratic Republic of the Congo, Eritrea, Fiji, Iran, Iraq, Israel, Libya, Maldives, Netherlands, North Korea, Pakistan, Russia, Saudi Arabia, Somalia, South Sudan, Sri Lanka, Sudan, Syria, Tajikistan, Turkmenistan, UK Mission to the UN Geneva, Uzbekistan, Vietnam, Yemen, Zimbabwe, and The Occupied Palestinian Territories

 - 15 April 2013